JulianneSweeten24/CS3/README.md

 # Step 4: Open the DATA Folder
 There are several datasets we produced throughout the project.
 Download both reviews_with_severity.csv and IMDB_Dataset.csv from the DATA folder.
 A data appendix is also included to inform about the dataset and exhibit some visualizations.
 # Step 5: Open SCRIPTS Folder
 Download the WelchANOVA.py file and EDA_and_Cleaning_Modified.py file.
-First run EDA_and_Cleaning_Modified.py, which will generate visualizations including IMDB review character count and frequency distributions, a Q–Q plot, and an illustration of the effect of log transformation on the data distribution.
+First run EDA_and_Cleaning_Modified.py using IMDB_Dataset.csv, which will generate visualizations including IMDB review character count and frequency distributions, a Q–Q plot, and an illustration of the effect of log transformation on the data distribution.

 You will then run WelchANOVA.py on the reviews_with_severity.csv dataset (calculated via RoBERTa) to perform Welch's ANOVA and a one-sided t-test, which will reveal whether the observed differences are statistically significant.